neuvector/docs/user/pages/05.policy/02.modes/docs.md

 If new services are discovered by NeuVector, for example a previously unknown container starts running, it can be set to a default mode.
 In Discover mode, NeuVector will start to learn its behavior and build Rules.
 In Monitor, a violation will be generated when connections to the new service are detected.
 In Protect, all connections to the new service will be blocked unless the rules have been created prior.

 ![NewServiceMode](newservices.png)

+#### Split Policy Mode
+There is a global setting available in Settings -> Configuration to separately set the network protection mode for enforcement of network rules.
+Enabling this (default is disabled), causes all network rules to be in the protection mode selected (Discover, Monitor, Protect), while process/file rules remain in the protection mode for that Group, as displayed in the Policy -> Groups screen.
+In this way, network rules can be set to Protect (blocking), while process/file policy can be set to Monitor, or vice versa.

 ##### Conflict Resolution Between Services In Different Modes
 For network connections between containers in different service groups, if their policy modes are different, the following table shows how the system resolves the conflicts.